pascaldekloe/colfer/README.md

 TAGS
 	Tags, a.k.a. annotations, are source code additions for structs and/or fields.
-Input for the compiler can be specified with the -f option.
+Input for the compiler can be specified with the -t option.
 The data format is line-oriented.

 		<line> :≡ <qual> <space> <code> ;
 		<qual> :≡ <package> '.' <dest> ;